zeon-studio/hugoplate/content/english/technical-editing/_index.md

 **Step 4.** — After we're set, I start editing the pattern.
 When the first round is done, I will send it back to you to make the necessary changes.
 Then you send it back to me, to check it again for anything we missed.
 I will contact you immediately if I have any questions or concerns, or if the work requires more time than I thought, to talk about the best course of action.

-**Step 5.** —  When your pattern is spotless and can be sent to test knitters or be published, I will send you my invoice which you can pay through Wise within 15 days.
-My fee will be in Euros or Hungarian Forint if you're based in Hungary.
+**Step 5.** —  When your pattern is ready to be sent to test knitters or published, I will send you my invoice, which you can pay via Wise within 15 days.
+My fee will be in Euros or, if you're based in Hungary, in Hungarian Forint.
 You may [use this currency converter](https://wise.com/gb/currency-converter/) to check how much that will cost you in your own currency.

 **Step 6.** — After your pattern has been test knitted, and you've received your feedback from your test knitters, I will be happy to take a look at the pattern again for any additional corrections, just in case we missed something.
 This step is free if there are no changes to be made or they don't require much time.